 When a pack of Topps basketball was opened in 1971-72 the cards might have ended up in a shoebox and the Topps Trios Stickers were probably peeled and placed on a schoolbook or in a scrapbook.
 These unique, black-bordered cards are a real challenge for those who like high grade cards.
 Centering and susceptibility to wear trump hopes for piecing together a quality set.

-There are some interesting player combinations in the 46-card Topps Trios set.
+There are some interesting player combinations in the 46-card set.
 Havlicek and Maravich share a card, along with Bob Kauffman.
 Oscar Robertson is teamed with Wes Unseld and Bobby Smith.
 Wilt has Gus Johnson and Norm Van Lier.
 If only there had been a three-on-three competition featuring these groups of players, maybe the card of Jerry West, Chet “The Jet” Walker and Willis Reed would have had the best balance and won the competition.
-Near mint sets of Trios can sell for $400 and up with graded singles of stars selling for that much and more.
+Complete sets of Trios can sell for $400 and up with graded singles of stars selling for that much and more.

 1973-74 Topps Team Logo Stickers

 There aren’t any action photographs or player information or statistics on them but the 1973-74 Topps Team Stickers are a fun way to learn about the history of the NBA, and the ABA, with some team logos that are no longer used and a few logos from teams that are defunct.
+The stickers are unnumbered but there are 33 in all.

 The awkward Denver Rockets logo is something to see, dribbling a basketball across the mountains isn’t easy for anyone let alone a rocket, while there is also a Houston Rockets sticker in the set too.
 A close look at the ABA’s Carolina Cougars logo shows a very suspicious big cat.
-The Bullets looked like they were going uphill while the Buffalo Braves featured a feather in their logo design. $140.00 was paid recently for a complete set of 27 cards of the NBA and ABA logos.
+The Bullets looked like they were going uphill while the Buffalo Braves featured a feather in their logo design.

 1975-76 Topps Fold Out Team Checklists